SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 end
 ```

-This is required to convert the output of the Neural Network ODE.

 ### Build Topology

-Connect all layers together in a single chain
+Next we connect all layers together in a single chain

 ```julia
 #Build our over-all model topology